woopelderly/inedo-docs/Content/proget/feeds/vsix/howto-vsix-consume.md

 ![Create Vsix Feed](/resources/docs/proget-newfeed-vsix.png){height="" width="50%"}

-From here, we name our feed as specified below.
+From here, we name our feed, which we will call `private-vsix` in this example.

 ![Name Feed](/resources/docs/proget-vsix-naming.png){height="" width="50%"}